motherduckdb/motherduck-examples/dbt-dual-execution/README.md

 ## Data flow

-In this example, data flow from:
+In this example, data flows from:

 ```mermaid
 graph TD
     A[my_first_dbt_model] -->|cloud to local| B[my_second_dbt_model]
     B -->|local to cloud| C[my_third_dbt_model]
 ```

+## Running the project

+Install `dbt-duckdb` and run `dbt build`.
+Your browser will prompt you for MotherDuck authentication unless you have token authentication configured in your shell.